Mongolian lark

 The Mongolian lark (Melanocorypha mongolica) is a species of lark in the family Alaudidae found from southern Russia and Mongolia to central China.

-The Mongolian Lark is known for its elaborate singing and even well into adulthood, is able to learn new songs.
-While female Mongolian Larks don’t sing, they have noteworthy song control nuclei with strong connectivity.
-Male Mongolian Larks have large song bouts and song phrases that allow them to have extremely large song control nuclei.
+The Mongolian lark is known for its elaborate singing and even well into adulthood, is able to learn new songs.
+While female Mongolian larks don't sing, they have noteworthy song control nuclei with strong connectivity.
+Male Mongolian larks have large song bouts and song phrases that allow them to have extremely large song control nuclei.

+It is an indicator species for avian biodiversity in the Mongolian steppes.

+It is most often seen alone.

+Its predators include the Saker Falcon.

 Taxonomy and systematics

 The black lark was originally placed in the genus Alauda.
 Alternate names for the black lark include Mongolian sand-lark and Mongolian skylark.

+Description

+Its head is pale brown, with a red crown.
+Its upper part is reddish-brown, and its lower part is yellowish-white.

+Nesting

+On average, it lays clutches of 3.3 eggs and incubates them for 13 days.
+They remain nestlings for 10 days.
+About half of its eggs tend to survive.